Skip to content ↓

 To receive a placement in one of the enhanced provisions, including here at Merrylands Primary School, a child must have:

-• a diagnosis of autism and a finalised Education Health and Care Plan for children or young people with autism as the primary need
+• a finalised Education Health and Care Plan for children or young people with autism as the primary need

 The purpose of the ASC is to ensure that the pupils attending the centre make progress as detailed within their Education Health and Care Plan.
 The idea is that the ASC can provide specialist support and guidance when the child feels overwhelmed; this will enable the child to spend increasing amounts of time accessing the classroom and engaging with their peers in a mainstream setting.